BehnooshNasri/project_three/README.md

 ### JavaScript

 There are two seperate routes created to visualize the data.
-The first uese to group the data by year and visualize each juridiction and case type per year.
+The first uese to group the data by year to visualize each juridiction and case type per year.
+The second uses the jurisdiction to group the data.

 #### Full Data by Year

 To achive this at first d3.json function is used to fetch the data from the API.
 Then the dropdown element with id of "yearSelect" is used.
 Next, an array of unique years by mapping over the fetched data (data) and extracting the 'Year_Period' property of each entry is created.
 The Set object ensures uniqueness, and Array.from converts the set back to an array.
-Next, the options for the drop down created.
+Next, the options for the drop down are created.
 It iterates over each unique year in the years array.
 For each year, it creates an <option> element, sets its value attribute to the year value, sets its textContent to the year value, and appends it to the dropdown list.
 It also sets the firstYear variable to the first year in the array.
 Later the event listener is added to retrieve the value of each year from the dropdown and a function is called to pass each selected year's value.
 Lastly the first year's data is fetched to display when the page loads.

 Code snippet:
 ```